 The Craft Centre at Kalakshetra was inspired by the ideal to "permeate the land with beauty of spirit and form".
 At a time of intense national awareness, when people in India were seeking the neglected and forgotten treasures of the past, Rukmini Devi extended her interest in dance and music to the crafts, making each dance performance an aesthetic experience.
 Textiles were central to the costumes and backdrops of the dance dramas she was creating.
 For this, she sought the weavers, dyers and designers of traditional textiles.
-In September 1937, just one year after the founding of Kalakshetra, assisted by a grant from the government, Rukmini Devi set up a weaving centre.
+In September 1937, just one year after the founding of Kalakshetra, Rukmini Devi set up a weaving centre.

 Patterns were collected from saris and garments owned by Rukmini Devi and her friends.
 Old designs were revived, and Rukmini Devi herself chose the colour combinations and motifs.
 The saris from the weaving centre quickly became famous.
-With their striking borders, unusual motifs and vibrant colours, a Kalakshetra sari was a coveted possession.
+With their striking borders, unusual motifs and vibrant colours, a Kalakshetra sari is a coveted possession.
 The Centre also produced the exquisite costumes for Rukmini Devi's dance dramas.
 Kamala Devi Chattopadhyaya, a close friend of Rukmini Devi and a renowned advocate of crafts in India, initiated the centre's experiments with natural dyes in the 1950s.
-Due to lack of funds, the dye research laboratory was given over to the Handicrafts Board.